 Honors Interdisciplinary Program Application

-Students are urged to apply to join the Lower Division Honors Program (which is also known as the Honors Interdisciplinary Program or HIP) as incoming freshmen, but they may apply as late as the sophomore year.
+Incoming first year students are urged to apply to join the Honors Interdisciplinary Program as incoming freshmen, but may apply as late as the sophomore year.
 Transfer students and current UNC students who are freshmen or sophomore status are also welcome to apply.

-- In what ways would you add unique qualities, diverse ways of thinking, or specific skills or abilities to the honors community.
+- In what ways would you add unique qualities, diverse ways of thinking, or specific skills or abilities to the honors community?
 Please describe any special circumstances, obstacles, or other defining features of your life that impact who you are as a person.
 Include specifics on how you would define yourself as a person in the world, and why you have chosen to be that person.
 (500 words or less)